Strategies

 The tool factors in the placement modifier and provides precise bid calculations that help you set competitive bids without overspending.
 It enables data-driven decisions that enhance ad placement for maximum visibility and profitability.

-Top of Search
+Top of Search Placements

 When should you use a Top of Search strategy?

-If your goal is to maximize product visibility, place your ad at the top of the search results, even if that means paying a high CPC.
-It is typically used to highlight new launches and high-demand products on top of pages.
+If your goal is to maximize product visibility, place your ad at the top of search results, even if that means paying a high CPC.
+It is typically used to highlight new product launches and high-demand products on top of pages.

 Note: Since these placements have high CTR, they consume large amounts of money in a short time.
-We strictly recommend that you keep checking the performance of this placement and taking swift action, as it can really change how your campaign is performing.
+We strictly recommend that you keep checking the performance of this placement and taking swift action, as it can drastically change how your campaign is performing.

 At atom11, we provide recommendations for placement-level performance.

-Rest of Search
+Rest of Search Placements

 This placement refers to Sponsored Product ads in the middle or bottom of the search results.
 It also refers to placement on the second page of the search.
 Recently, Amazon also allowed customers to add a budget multiplier to the Rest of search.
 This placement strategy is not as expensive as Top of search and conversions normally lie between the top of search and product page placements.